Lockdown: Pictures of the day

 Ramaphosa has to move ahead or get out of the way.
 Reform has to come or we all crumble, rich and poor, big companies and small

-Police officers and members of the SANDF patrolled the streets and various houses in Eldorado Park.
-There is a nationwide lockdown to halt the spread of the Covid-19 virus
+Police officers and members of the SANDF continued to patrol the streets in Alexandra amid a nationwide lockdown

-The coronavirus, which first entered South Africa in wealthy people returning from ski trips to Europe, is now beginning to seep into communities from where it’s likely to spread rapidly
+The coronavirus — and SA’s lockdown in response to it — throws the fault lines in SA society into sharp relief.
+Staying in your own home is easy in Sandton but a very different story in Alexandra

-What does it take to write a good rugby book?
-Eddie Jones and Donald McRae show how it’s done
+Sarah Buitendach looks at how escapist reading and other pleasures can lighten the emotional load of Covid-19

 Published by Arena Holdings and distributed with the Financial Mail on the last Thursday of every month except December and January.